 Not sure of your skin type?
 Be sure to read our blog post on skin type identification before considering new skin care options.
 If you’re ever unsure about what your skin might be missing, just get in touch!

 Skin resembling scorched desert earth?
 Don’t put up with itching and flaking.
 Making changes to your daily habits, finding some new skin care methods, and giving your dry skin exactly what it needs will make a significant difference.
 We’ve put together some general tips for the dry-skinned below.
-If you’re looking for in-office care for dry skin, schedule a free consultation today to learn more about treatment options.
+If you’re looking for in-office care for dry skin, schedule a consultation today to learn more about treatment options.

 Habits that Irritate Dry Skin